-Considering Specific Deployment Scenarios for the Apache HTTP Server 2.2.x Agent
+Considering Specific Deployment Scenarios for the Apache HTTP Server 2.0.x Agent

-- "Installing the Apache HTTP Server 2.2.x Agent on Multiple Apache HTTP Server Instances" on page 15 - "Installing Apache HTTP Server 2.2.x Agent on the Oracle OpenSSO Host Server" on page 15
+- "Installing the Apache HTTP Server 2.0.x Agent on Multiple Apache HTTP Server Instances" on page 15 - "Installing Apache HTTP Server 2.0.x Agent on the OpenSSO Enterprise Host Server" on page 16

-Installing the Apache HTTP Server 2.2.x Agent on Multiple Apache HTTP Server Instances
+Installing the Apache HTTP Server 2.0.x Agent on Multiple Apache HTTP Server Instances

-After you install the Apache HTTP Server 2.2.x agent on a specific Apache HTTP Server instance, you can install the agent on another Apache HTTP Server instance by executing the agentadmin program again for that instance.
+After you install the Apache HTTP Server 2.0.x agent on a specific Apache HTTP Server instance, you can install the agent on another Apache HTTP Server instance by executing the agentadmin program again for that instance.

-Installing Apache HTTP Server 2.2.x Agent on the Oracle OpenSSO Host Server
+Installing Apache HTTP Server 2.0.x Agent on the OpenSSO Enterprise Host Server

-Oracle OpenSSO is not supported on the Apache HTTP Server 2.2.x web container.
-Therefore, installing the Apache HTTP Server 2.2.x agent and Oracle OpenSSO on the same server instance is not supported.
+OpenSSO Enterprise is not supported on the Apache HTTP Server 2.0.x web container.
+Therefore, installing the Apache HTTP Server 2.0.x agent and OpenSSO Enterprise on the same server instance is not supported.

-Post-Installation Tasks for the Apache HTTP Server 2.2.x Agent
+Post-Installation Tasks for the Apache HTTP Server 2.0.x Agent

-- "Using SSL With the Apache HTTP Server 2.2.x Agent (Optional)" on page 16 - "Changing the Password for an Agent Profile (Optional)" on page 18 - "Configuring the Apache HTTP Server 2.2.x Agent on IBM AIX Systems" on page 19 - "Setting the SHLIB PATH Environment Variable on HP-UX Systems" on page 20
+- "Using SSL With the Apache HTTP Server 2.0.x Agent (Optional)" on page 16 - "Changing the Password for an Agent Profile (Optional)" on page 18 - "Configuring the Apache HTTP Server 2.0.x Agent on IBM AIX Systems" on page 19 - "Setting the SHLIB\PATH Environment Variable on HP-UX Systems" on page 20

-Using SSL With the Apache HTTP Server 2.2.x Agent (Optional)
+Using SSL With the Apache HTTP Server 2.0.x Agent (Optional)

-If you specify the https protocol for the Oracle OpenSSO server during the Apache HTTP Server 2.2.x agent installation, the agent is automatically configured and ready to communicate to the Oracle OpenSSO server over Secure Sockets Layer (SSL).
-However, to ensure that the Apache HTTP Server 2.2.x agent is configured for SSL communication to the server, follow these tasks:
+If you specify the HTTPS protocol during the Apache HTTP Server 2.0.x agent installation, the agent is automatically configured and ready to communicate over Secure Sockets Layer (SSL).
+Before continuing with the tasks in this section, however, ensure that the Apache HTTP Server instance is configured for SSL.
+For information, see the Apache HTTP Server 2.0 documentation:http://httpd.apache.org/docs/2.0/.

-- "Disabling the Trust Behavior of the Apache HTTP Server Agent" on page 16 - "Installing the Oracle OpenSSO Root CA Certificate on the Apache HTTP Server Instance" on page 17
+- "Disabling the Trust Behavior of the Apache HTTP Server Agent" on page 16 - "Installing the OpenSSO Enterprise Root CA Certificate on the Apache HTTP Server Instance" on page 17